Tai chi: Practice

 Further training entails learning (push hands drills), (striking techniques), free sparring, grappling training, and weapons training.

 The fundamental training concepts of the art are detailed in a few dozen classical texts originally written in classical Chinese by tai chi masters, the "tai chi classics".
-In these texts, it is noted that the physiological and kinesiological aspects of the body's movements are characterized by the circular motion and rotation of the pelvis, based on the metaphors of the pelvis as the hub and the arms and feet as the spokes of a wheel.
-Furthermore, the respiration of breath is coordinated with the physical movements in a state of deep relaxation, rather than muscular tension.
+In these texts, it is noted that the physiological and kinesiological aspects of the body's movements are characterized by the rotation of the pelvis ('kua'), based on the metaphors of the pelvis as the hub and the arms and feet as the spokes of a wheel.
+Furthermore, the respiration of breath is coordinated with the physical movements in a state of myofascial release (MFR), rather than held muscular tension.